JeyKul/AOSP-Building-Guide/errors.md

 On any error, you should try and read the error carefully.
 If you do that, you can figure out what is wrong and fix it.
 Read the error carefully and you may be able to fix the error!
 Else ask someone in your devices community for help.

-usually the build should continue now.
+Usually the build should continue now.

 ### If its a lineage tree, you may get some errors about livedisplay, touch and hidl.